|Title:||Head Coach, 11th Year|

 A native of Augusta, Ga., Quarles spent the 2009-10 season at Oak Hill Academy in Mouth of Wilson, Va., where he served as head coach of the boy’s varsity basketball (Red) team and a health and physical education teacher.
 Under his leadership, Oak Hill posted a 44-16 record.
 A 2008 graduate of Georgia Regents University with a B.S. in Education, Quarles achieved his master’s degree in Kinesiology & Health Science GRU in May 2013.

-A veteran of more than 40 years of coaching at all levels of basketball, Lenny Carlson is in his third tenure serving on the ASU coaching staff.
-He returned for his fourth season in 2012-13 as a valuable aid to Jaguar head coach Dip Metress and has played a prominent role in the development of the Jaguar big men with his emphasis on fundamentals and individual skill instruction.
+A veteran of more than 40 years of coaching at all levels of basketball, Lenny Carlson is in his fourth tenure serving on the GRU coaching staff.
+He returned for his fifth season in 2013-14 as a valuable aid to Jaguar head coach Dip Metress and has played a prominent role in the development of the Jaguar big men with his emphasis on fundamentals and individual skill instruction.

 Carlson was inducted into New England Basketball Hall of Fame on June 22, 2013 in Worcester, Mass.
 He was part of an induction class that included former UMass Head Men’s Basketball Coach John Calipari and renowned novelist, Harlan Coben, who was an outstanding player at Amherst.